thehackerwithin/berkeley/_posts/2015-05-13-tech-for-teaching.markdown

 http://blog.yhathq.com/posts/introducing-rodeo.html).

-Maybe, by sharing our experiences, we can help to work out some solution that uses the IPython machiner, that is yet closer to perfection.
+Maybe, by sharing our experiences, we can help to work out some solution that uses the IPython machinery, that is yet closer to perfection.

 ## Lightning Talks